omotayo-alade/covid-19-nigeria/README.md

 The `explore.ipynb` file is a Jupyter Notebook that contains code for cleaning and exploration of the dataset.
 The `covid_nigera.csv` file is a comma delimated formatted file that contains up to date cleaned dataset used in the project.
 The png extension files are map visualizations of cases, recoveries and deaths.
 Finally, the shapefile subdirectory contains geospatial SHP files used for map ploting.

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
-The dataset used for the exploration comes from Nigeria Centre for Disease Control [NCDC](https://covid19.ncdc.gov.ng/)
+The data used for the exploration comes from Nigeria Centre for Disease Control [NCDC](https://covid19.ncdc.gov.ng/) and Center for Systems Science and Engineering's (CSSE) at Johns Hopkins University [JHU](https://github.com/omotayo-alade/COVID-20/tree/master/csse_covid_19_data/csse_covid_19_time_series)